jasonaaronwilson/c-armyknife-lib/src-doc/allocate.md

 # @file allocate.c

-This file contains wrappers around malloc and free to make them more convenient and possibly safer (for example, allocated memory is always zero'd and macros like malloc_struct are more readable besides the clearing behavior).
+Hook into malloc and free to make them more convenient and possibly safer.
+For example, allocated memory is always zero'd and macros like malloc_struct are more readable.
+We also have a novel LRU memory-bounds checker that found a bug that valgrind didn't.

 For missing calls to free, we are fully compatbile with valgrind (since we just call malloc/free).
 (Valgrind also has a memcheck